-Sarah Paquet currently serves as Assistant Director of Choral Activities at Smith College, where she leads choral ensembles, teaches musicianship, and maintains an undergraduate voice studio.
-Sara has been Director of the Pioneer Valley Symphony Chorus since its 2019-2020 season.
+Sarah Paquet has served as the Director of the Pioneer Valley Symphony Chorus since its 2019-2020 season.
+Sarah also serves as Assistant Director of Choral Activities at Smith College, where she leads choral ensembles, teaches musicianship, and maintains an undergraduate voice studio.

 Prior to joining the faculty at Smith, Sarah was Director of Choral Activities at Avon Old Farms School (Avon, CT).
 While at Avon, she taught five curricular ensembles, directed musical theater productions, and served as head of the music department.
 Additionally, she led the school's select ensemble, the Riddlers, on a performance tour of France and England.
 Her past appointments include director roles at University of Detroit Jesuit High School (Detroit, MI) and St. Mary Student Parish (Ann Arbor, MI).